sschonss/tutorial-docker-laravel-mariadb/Readme.md

 Sometimes, you need to change the ports in the docker-compose.yml file to avoid conflicts with other services.

-Maybe you need open you project `~/myapp` in your IDE or text editor to edit your .env file.
+Maybe you need to open your project `~/myapp` in your IDE or text editor to edit your .env file.

 Remember to change the DB_HOST variable in your .env file to the name of the service defined in the docker-compose.yml file.

-Could be necessary change permissions of the `~/myapp` directory, because the container will create files in this directory and maybe you can't edit these files.
+Could be necessary to change permissions of the `~/myapp` directory, because the container will create files in this directory, and maybe you can't edit these files.